RomeroLab/schemarecomb/doc/source/index.rst

   best_lib.save('library_dna_fragments.fasta')

 With this simple script, we generated a three parent, eight block chimeric P450 library.
 The saved DNA fragments can be ordered directly from a DNA synthesis provider and assembled with `NEB's Golden Gate Assembly Kit <https://www.neb.com/products/e1601-neb-golden-gate-assembly-mix>`_.
 There's no worrying about adding restriction sites since ggrecomb automatically adds BsaI sites.

+View the :ref:`Quickstart Guide <quickstart>` for more example scripts and the :ref:`Reference Manual <reference>` for more details on specific classes and modules.

+Biologist's, Programmer's, and Installation guides coming in version 0.2.0.

 Contents